Car Won’t Start And No Noise At All? Here’s The Fix

 Let’s assume that both the battery and the starter are working well.
 You should then move on to having the ignition switch tested.

 Now, it’s time to look at the fuses, wiring, connections, switches, and terminals.
-Technicians will pore over your car with a multimeter at the ready until they find the fault.
+Technicians will examine your car with a multimeter at the ready until they uncover the fault.

-Finally, a detailed ECU investigation might be needed.
+Finally, a comprehensive ECU investigation might be needed.

 How Much Do Repairs Cost?

-When it comes to wiring, the cost is entirely dependent on how deep-rooted the problem is.
-Expect to pay up to a few hundred dollars, but it should be less if you’re fortunate.
+When it comes to wiring, the cost is entirely dependent on how extensive the problem is.
+Expect to pay up to a few hundred dollars, but it should be less if you’re lucky.

-Saving the bad news for last, an ECU inspection and repair could reach into the thousands.
+Saving the disagreeable news for last, an ECU inspection and repair could reach into the thousands.

 Concluding Thoughts